-Detailed information on completeness for all data items used in the data visualisations is available in the interactive data visualisation below at the national level for 2017.
-Note that this includes jurisdictions that provided data only.
+Detailed information on completeness for all data items is available in Table D3 at the national level for 2018.
+Note that this includes only jurisdictions that provided data.

 Definitions for the terms used to quantify completeness:

 - Stated: proportion of appropriate values supplied for the data item during the specified collection year - Not stated: proportion of values supplied as not stated or missing, during the specified collection year.